Cold weather operations for paramotors

 The hot engine will warm up the carburetor (and the fuel going through it) enough so that the fuel/air mixture will be vaporized enough to burn efficiently in the engine.
 At the same time, carburetor icing will not occur.
 Vittorazi noted this when we briefly worked together on a military project in a country located in a very cold part of the world.
 They removed an insulating gasket between the carburetor and the crankcase on one of their engines which helped.
 However, this was a few years ago and I had not yet developed the preheat system which is the only solution for keeping the engine hot.
 It is much the same on a carbureted aircraft engine.

 From tests it became evident that adjustments to the carburetor are unneeded if the engine is kept at the right temperature.
 I did not have a way of measuring the carburetor air intake temperature.
 How hot was the air coming in?
-This will be a project for the coming winter.
+This will be a project for another time.

 When it is way below freezing, the best and simplest technique is to temporarily cover up all of the engine cooling ducts, start the engine, and run it at a fast idle or part throttle until engine temperature gets above 70C, remove the covering material (duct tape), and then launch.
 Simple is always the best in aviation.